LukeSutor/content_generation/README.md

 # Social Media Content Generation
-This project involves scraping content from reddit posts and turning it into social media posts.
+This project involves scraping content from reddit and turning it into TikTok / Instagram Reels type posts.

 ## The Pipeline:
 - First, relevant subreddits are scraped using the Reddit OAuth API.
 The data is then saved to a dataframe including the fields: